scylladb/scylladb/docs/troubleshooting/log-level.rst

 Valid log levels are: ``trace``, ``debug``, ``info``, ``warn``, ``error``.

 Alternatively, you can use Nodetool commands.
-Refer to :doc:`setlogginglevel</operating-scylla/nodetool-commands/setlogginglevel>` to set the logging level threshold for Scylla classes.
+Refer to :doc:`setlogginglevel</operating-scylla/nodetool-commands/setlogginglevel>` to set the logging level threshold for ScyllaDB classes.

 How to Change Log Level Offline
 -------------------------------

-In order to debug issues that occur during the Scylla start, the procedure above will not be helpful.
-This procedure can be used to assess Scylla Start issues, or it can be used when the cluster is down.
-Note that any changes made here will only take effect after Scylla starts.
+In order to debug issues that occur during the ScyllaDB start, the procedure above will not be helpful.
+This procedure can be used to assess ScyllaDB Start issues, or it can be used when the cluster is down.
+Note that any changes made here will only take effect after ScyllaDB starts.

-Scylla has command line options you can invoke to set the log level.
-Once set, the change is implemented during the Scylla start.
+ScyllaDB has command line options you can invoke to set the log level.
+Once set, the change is implemented during the ScyllaDB start.
 Thus users can append new log level options by editing the SCYLLA_ARGS parameter in ``/etc/sysconfig/scylla-server``.

-**Scylla Options**
+**ScyllaDB Options**

 .. list-table::
    :widths: 50 50
    :header-rows: 1

-   * - Scylla Options
+   * - ScyllaDB Options
      - Description
    * - ``--default-log-level arg (=info)``
      - Default log level for log messages.
 Valid values are trace, debug, info, warn, error.